 SMEs are around 95-96% of registered businesses in the Maldives.
 When we look at employment on an economic pyramid, the foundation is SMEs and when the foundation is damaged, there will be a huge toll on the rest of the economy.
 What we must look at is that the most vulnerable community is employed by the SMEs.
-If we are unable to protect them and if the government is forced to take care of their livelihood, then there will be much more grave consequences than what we are facing now than the current macroeconomic problems or our economy crash.
+If we are unable to protect them and if the government is forced to take care of their livelihood, then there will be much more grave consequences than what we are facing now than the current macroeconomic problems or our economy crash the SME sector for too long.
+If these two sectors are developed parallelly we will see a positive change.